Astros vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Tellez enters this game looking to extend his two-game hit streak.
-In his last five games he is hitting .273 with two home runs, three walks and three RBI.
+- Tellez takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .308 with two home runs, three walks and three RBI.

 Tellez Recent Games